rakesht2499/DataStructures-in-Python/SortingAndSearching/README.md

 5) Bucket Sort
 5) Merge Sort
 7) Quick Sort
+</pre><br>

-A Major Class named 'SortingClass' is created which implements all the above sorting techniquea(which also includes RadixSort imported from QueueApplication) as its methods.
+A Major Class named <b>'SortingClass'</b> is created which implements all the above sorting techniquea(which also includes RadixSort imported from QueueApplication) as its methods.
 All the sorting Techniques are made easily accessible through a Single Class

-*Coming Soon - Updates On Hashing Technique
+**Coming Soon - Updates On Hashing Technique*